nonelement/simple-esbuild-server/README.md

 # simple esbuild server

-A simple build server using esbuild and fsnotify, serving pages locally over https.
-You can do a lot of this with just the esbuild CLI and a tiny amount of JS, but I wanted to check out how the Go API works.
+A super simple build server using esbuild, serving pages locally over https.
+This template uses Preact, but you can switch it to React pretty easily.

 Certs and keys are not included, of course, and require some work to generate and use.
 If using https locally isn't imprtant to you, consider manually